-Demotions is a method to temporarily decrease the strategy score of products in a market.
+Demotions is a method to temporarily decrease the strategy score of selected products and variants in a market.
 It is useful for use cases such as demotions of a suppliers products, demoting seasonal wear or demoting certain brands or type of products.
-Demoted products will suppress positions in search results, category pages, and other locations where demotions are supported.
+A demotion will bury products in search results, category pages, and other locations where demotions are supported.
 All demotions are managed in the Business app.

 App design and features are subject to change without notice.
 Screenshots, including simulated data visible, are for illustrative purposes only.

 Each demotion is identified by a name and has start and end date.
-During the demotion, the strategy score of each demoted product is adjusted to be lower than all products which are not part of a demotion, thus being buried in results.
+During the demotion, the strategy score of each product is adjusted to be lower than all products which are not part of a demotion, thus being buried in results.
 Statistics are collected during the demotion and can be measured.
 All variants of a product will get individual rankings based on the variant performance and demotion.

 Demoting promoted products

-If a product is part of both a demotion and a promotion at the same time, the strategy score from the demotion is used for the product.
+If a product or variant is part of both a demotion and a promotion at the same time, the strategy score from the demotion has the highest priority and will be used.

-During a demotion period, aggregated statistics for all demoted products are collected for displays, clicks, sold units, revenue, and profit.
+During a demotion period, aggregated statistics for all buried products/variants are collected for displays, clicks, sold units, revenue, and profit.
 Revenue and profit are shown in the currency configured for the current market.